dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

     * MySQL 5.07 - 5.084, JDBC 5.0.7, 5.1.5 - 5.1.8.
     * Oracle 10g, JDBC 14.
     * PostgreSQL 8.2.5 - 8.4.4, JDBC3 8.2-506 - 8.4-701.
+    * SQLite JDBC 3.6.20 - 3.7.2.
+Note SQLite need not be installed on the system.

 Installation Notes: